Multicultural and social justice books for all ages.

 |A number of people wrote to the Washington City Paper in response to statements about our bookstore.
 Here are their comments.|

 We continue to review and recommend children’s books to ensure access to:

 - Multicultural titles for pre-K-12 teachers and parents

 - Works detailing a “people’s history” – including that of African Americans, Latinos/as, Asian Americans, Arab Americans, Native Americans, labor activists, international populations, and women.

 The survival of independent bookstores and related author events requires an engaged, local-loving customer base.
-Buying online from Amazon undermines our survival.
+Boycott Amazon.
 Read more.